 Another difference is that the retained recruiter has signed up to a service level, sometimes a retained search can be challenging, and these projects can be rather lengthy.
 The contingency recruiter will simply move on to another vacancy or client.
 This happens where they believe they can get a more straightforward win.

 What does the retained search process look like?

 When searches begin, the entire food manufacturing industry without regard to geography, even globally – is scoured to find the best people.
 Even the passive candidates not considering leaving their current job.

 Candidates are informed about new opportunities they didn’t know exist.
 This is because retained search can be a very discreet process as many companies don’t wish to be identified.
+This is often the case in C-Suite confidential searches.
 So they utilize retained agencies to be intermediaries for talent who may work for their direct competition.

 The process is usually rigorous with a shortlist of anything from three to ten names being presented before interviews commence.
 In a perfect world, the retained recruiter will be able to present five candidates with the ideal skills, location, salary, etc. All the client has to do is select the one they like the most.

 The retained executive search process does not stop until the position is filled.

 If you are approached about a vacancy, ask the recruiter how they got the assignment and what the competition is.
 If you are dealing with a retained recruiter, you are more likely to get full briefings on the role, the timeframes, the interviews, a potential offer etc

 Recruiters working in the Contingency model often identify candidates who are unemployed or actively looking for new opportunities.
 Those that are visible on the job boards.
 They are more likely to be open to a move, so will be less time and effort to get in front of their client.
 Remember it is a race to present your details in contingency recruitment.